 407 Columbus Ave.
 Waco, TX 76706

-The original two room structure was built by Dr. Josiah H. Caldwell as a home for his wife and five children.
-In 1870, the house was purchased by Mr. and Mrs. Champe Carter McCulloch who expanded the structure to its present size.
-The house was occupied by family members of the McCulloch family until 1971.
-Along with many family heirlooms, the house showcases fine examples of early Texas artists, as well as, a large painting of Ann Pamela Cunningham; frequently credited as the person responsible for the restoration of Mount Vernon.
+The original two room cabin was built by Dr. Josiah H. Caldwell in 1866, as a home for his wife and five children.
+In 1870, the house was purchased by Mr. and Mrs. Champe Carter McCulloch who expanded the structure to its present size and Greek-Revival style and appearance that we see today.
+Champ Carter McCulloch was a prominent merchant in town along with serving as the Mayor of Waco for eleven years.
+The house remained occupied by McCulloch family members until 1971.
+Along with many family heirlooms on display that tell the story of the Caldwell and McCulloch Family, the house showcases watercolor paintings painted by English artist Charles H. Cox, a cotton merchant who painted watercolors in Waco between 1890 and 1901.

 More on our collections